 The Mouth-Body Connection

-Patient education is something we hold in high regard at Scholes Periodontics & Implants.
+Patient education is something we hold in high regard at Scholes Periodontics and Implants.
 We realize that the more you know about your dental health, the more likely you are to take great care of your teeth.

 When taking your oral health into consideration, it is important to also consider the direct, and often intense influence it has on your overall general health.
 The health of the teeth and gums are known as the window to your overall health.